Spacetime approach to force-free magnetospheres: Black Hole Magnetosphere

 It also follows from \eqref{Lhorizonflux} and \eqref{Ehorizonflux} that any outflow of energy is accompanied by an outflow of angular momentum.
 This is consistent with the fact that the source of the energy is the rotation of the black hole.
 A universal upper limit to the energy extracted for a given angular momentum extracted can be found using the null energy condition, $T_{ab} \ell^a \ell^b>0$ for null vectors $\ell^a$, which in particular is satisfied by the electromagnetic field stress tensor.
 Since the horizon-generating Killing field $\chi$ is null on the horizon, we have $T_{ab}\chi^a \chi^b\ge0$ there.
 This expression is equal to the inward flux of energy $T_{ab}\partial_t^a \chi^b$ minus $\Omega_H$ times the inward flux of angular momentum $-T_{ab}\partial_\vphi^a \chi^b$.
 It follows that the \textit{outward} flux of energy is bounded by $\delta \mathcal{E} \le \Omega_H \delta \mathcal{J}$.
 The BZ process satisfies $\d \mathcal{E} = \O_F \d \mathcal{J}$, so its efficiency is governed by the ratio $\O_F/\O_H$.

 As noted in the original paper, the process can be characterized in thermodynamic terms.
 The BZ process is stationary, but when the back reaction on the geometry is taken into account it becomes a quasi-stationary process in which the first law of black hole mechanics \citep{bekenstein1973,bardeen-carter-hawking1973} should apply, $\delta M - \Omega_H \delta J = (\kappa/8\pi) \delta A$, where $M$ and $J$ are the mass and angular momentum of the black hole, $\kappa$ is the surface gravity and $A$ is the horizon area.
 The second law of black hole mechanics (which follows from the null energy condition and cosmic censorship) states that the area cannot decrease, $\delta A \ge 0$ \citep{penrose-floyd1971,hawking1972,hawking-ellis1973}.
 In the BZ process, $\d M=-\d \mathcal{E}$ and $\d J=-\d \mathcal{J}$, so the first and second laws imply the same upper bound obtained above using the null energy condition directly.
 Perfect efficiency corresponds to the case in which the area of the horizon is unchanged.
-According to the second law of black hole mechanics, only in that limit is the process reversible. \TJ{A universal upper bound on the total energy extracted can be found by setting the initial area equal to the final area with vanishing final spin.
-The total energy extracted by a BZ process, continuing with $\O_F=\O_H/2$ until the black hole has no more angular momentum, can also be found (by integration), [I started but it's tricky; would be fun to do...it would be best to set it up as an integral over the dimensionless parameter a/M] but astrophysically the integration should be stopped when the conditions required for maintaining the force-free plasma are no longer met.}
+According to the second law of black hole mechanics, only in that limit is the process reversible.